getiria-onsongo/IaaAgDataNER/README.md

 ## Generate training data
 To update spaCy's model to recognize NER terms, we need training data.
 The folder "Data" in this repo contains sample json files with training data.
-During training, spaCy expects two sets of data: training set and test set.
+During training, spaCy expects two sets of data: training set and test or development set.
 The scripts "json2SpacyJson.py" converts a set of json files into these two sets.
 NOTE, "ner_2021_08" in the command below will be the prefix of the output files.
 You can use whatever name you would like.
 The --test-size option sets size of the test set as a fraction of the total number of json